 For more information about enabling rsh on your storage system, see the Data ONTAP System Administration Guide for 7-Mode.

-Note: The command operation uses only ssh to run remote CLI commands on clusters.
+Note: The command operation uses only ssh to run remote CLI commands on clusters running Data ONTAP for Cluster-Mode.